 It is insulated from a channel near an extremely thin layer of metal oxide.
 The MOS capability that exists in the device is the critical section where the whole operation is holistic.

-The power MOSFET is shaped like a rectangular box with a vertical 4 layer.
+The power MOSFET is shaped like a rectangular box with a vertical 4 layers.
 In which the P-type layer is in the middle part as the main part.
 This is the n – layer exit layer which is kept slightly lower than the drain and source level.
 The breakdown of the power MOSFET determines the width of the voltage drift level.

 Both the first and last levels are N + levels.
 The first layer is the source layer and the last layer is the drain layer.
 N + P N- N + structure word growth mode as N channel MOSFET.
 A P-channel MOSFET structure has the opposite doping profile.
 The gate terminal is not directly connected to the P-type layer but has a layer of metal oxide in between.